Update on March 27, 2014

-Q) If I reduce or cancel my optional life insurance, may I reinstate it later?
+Q) I am a state employee, if I reduce or cancel my optional life insurance, may I reinstate it later?

 A) Yes, but only if you provide medical evidence of insurability acceptable to the insurance carrier.
 Retirees may only apply to reinstate coverage up to the amount they had at retirement.